Let's Talk About Your Salary

 There comes a point in every negotiation when it's time to stop.
-If you don't recognize when to stop negotiating, you run the risk of having the company decide to select another candidate or even take back offering you the job in the first place.
-Most companies will want to treat you fairly and make you happy, but few companies will want to hire a candidate being perceived as greedy or unreasonable.
+If you don't recognize when to stop negotiating, you run the risk of having the company decide to select another candidate or continue interviewing.
+Trust that most companies will treat you fairly and want to make you happy, but make sure you do not sell yourself short OR perceived as being unreasonable.

 Never Forget That Employment Is an Ongoing Relationship